ajhager/rog/README.md

 Plans
 -----
-* Website, documentation, tutorial, and more examples
+* Website, tutorial, and more demos
 * Window resizing and fullscreen
-* User supplied, non-square, and possilby ttf fonts
+* User supplied, non-square, and ttf fonts
 * Image blitting
 * Standard colors by name
 * Random color Blenders